BeltFi/belt-contract/README.md

 https://belt.fi

 # Overview

-Belt.fi is an AMM protocol that incorporates multi-strategy yield optimizing on Binance Smart Chain (BSC) with low fees/slippage that also provides aggregation through vault compounding, lending and yield generation for high profits.
+Belt.fi is an AMM protocol that incorporates multi-strategy yield optimizing on Binance Smart Chain (BSC) with low fees/slippage that also provides aggregation through vault compounding, lending and yield generation for maximum returns.

 ![system_overview](./img/system_overview.png)